Lisbon man arrested for allegedly breaking into Bowdoinham apartment, threatening resident

 She flagged down Sagadahoc County Sheriff’s Deputy Al Huntington at around 7:20 a.m. to report her ex-boyfriend had broken into her home.

-The sheriff’s office was able to use the stolen cell phone to locate Anderson, Strout said.
+The sheriff’s office used the stolen cell phone to locate Anderson, Strout said.

 Anderson was found by State Police in York County Friday and was taken to York County Jail.
 He was being transferred to Two Bridges Regional Jail in Wiscasset on Monday.